textbook/salary-stats/README.md

  - `ng lint` - run TSLint on the `*.ts` files in `src/`
  - `ng test` - run the Karma unit tests, and re-run every time something changes (add `--no-watch` to run only once)
- - `ng e2e` - run the Protractor end-to-end tests
+ - `npm run autoe2e` - run the Protractor end-to-end tests

 Both sets of tests are configured to run using the Chrome browser headlessly, so you won't see anything pop up on your screen.